 Russell Maret, 2017 printer-in-residence at the Bodleian, led a seminar looking at old and new printings of Shakespeare.
 Participating were some of the printers who had contributed to the Bodleian’s new collection of Shakespeare’s sonnets printed in 2016.
-The group discussed questions of fidelity to the early printed texts, artistic interpretation, and personal responses to the poems. … Continue reading “New sonnets and old Shakespeare: Russell Maret printer-in-residence at the Bodleian Libraries, 2017”
+The group discussed questions of fidelity to the early printed texts, artistic interpretation, and personal responses to the poems. … Continue reading “New sonnets and old Shakespeare: Russell Maret and the Sonnets 2016 collection”

 Vile or vile esteemed?
 Look hard for the ‘missing’ lines in Sonnet 126.
 More to come on these sonnets, with notes of their making, in a later blogpost.